bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Well I mean I think that it's not so much about privacy per se, it's about robustness.
 Right now, we're just praying that they don't turn us off.
-I mean, as you said, that they're coming for they're going to come for Wasabi wallet.
+I mean, as you said, that they're going to come for Wasabi wallet.
 And I believe that they're not.
 You know I have a strong belief that we're going to win.
 We at first they ignored us and then from say 2014 to 2017 they laughed at us.